-All electrical equipment is checked annually.
-The Caretaker and School Business Manager are responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.
+All electrical equipment is checked annually under the terms of the maintenance contract.
+The School Business Manager is responsible for maintaining accurate records and ensuring that all equipment in current use is checked and for making arrangements for the equipment to be accessible.